mrstevedev/bbpmusiclibrary/README.md

 # BBP Music Library

 BBPMusicLibrary is an E-Commerce storefront using Next.js 14 with Route Handlers to make requests to a graphql endpoint to create orders for sample packs that include wav files.
+Initial downloads come from wordpress, while subsequent downloads for lost files come from Amazon S3 via Signed URLs to keep links short lived.

 Storefront built using: